 These complaints reflect more than frustration with technology.
 They point to a deeper problem: the time and resources wasted on struggling with data systems take away from your core mission.
 Every delayed report, every data error, every staffing shortage is time that could be spent creating real impact in your community.

-By partnering with Nutmeg to optimize your HMIS strategy, you can reduce your agency’s administrative burdens, increase efficiency, and build a stronger foundation for serving your clients.
+By partnering with Nutmeg to optimize your Homeless Management Information System (HMIS) strategy, you can reduce your agency’s administrative burdens, increase efficiency, and build a stronger foundation for serving your clients.
 Imagine spending less time troubleshooting and more time focused on the work that truly matters: providing homes, health, and hope to those in need.
+These coordinated efforts by agencies and stakeholders, supported by HMIS, are essential to advancing your mission and making a lasting difference.

 What’s Holding Agencies Back?